 Shantal is an unusual first name for females.
 Shantal is an equally uncommon last name for both adults and children.
 (2000 U.S. Census)

 Chantal, Chante, Chantel, Chantelle, Shanda, Shanta, Shante, Shantel, Shantell and Shonda are the popular varying forms of Shantal (outside Top 1000).
-These girl names reached the peak of their popularity in 1990 (usage of 0.2257%) and have become much less widespread since, with forms like Shanda, Shanta, Shante, Shantel and Shonda falling out of fashion.
+These forms of Shantal were favored by parents in 1990 (usage of 0.2257%) and have become less widespread since.
 Below is a charted comparison of the popularity of the girl name Shantal and corresponding names.
 (Top 1000 Birth Names Records, 2014)